radar/guides/gem-development.md

     require 'gem_name/cli'
     GemName::CLI.start

 Boom!
 When we run `bundle exec cucumber features` again it will whinge that there's no _gem\_name/cli_ file to require.
+Before we go into what this file does, we should explain the code on the _other_ line of the _bin/gem\_name_ file.
+The `start` method fires up our `CLI` class and will look for a task that matches the one we ask for.

  Ok, so it's therefore obvious that the next step is to create this file, but what does it do?

 This new _gem\_name/cli.rb_ file will define the command line interface using another gem called `Thor`.
 Thor was created by Yehuda Katz as an alternative to the Rake build tool.
 Thor provides us with a handy API for defining our CLI, including usage banners and help output.
 The syntax is very similar to Rake.
 Additionally, Rails and Bundler both use Thor for their CLI interface as well as their generator base.
 Yes, Thor even does generators!